AdobeDocs/workfront.nl-NL/help/quicksilver/planning/planning-and-genstudio-integration/get-started-with-workfront-planning-and-genstudio-integration.md

 </td> </tr>
    <tr>
 <td>
-   <p> Meerdere versies van Workfront</p> </td>
+   <p> Multiple instances of Workfront</p> </td>
    <td>
-   <p>Hier volgen de scenario's voor wanneer uw organisatie meer dan één instantie van Workfront met Workfront Planning heeft:</p>
+   <p>The following are the scenarios for when your organization has more than one instance of Workfront with Workfront Planning:</p>
-   <ul><li>Als uw bedrijf meerdere exemplaren van Workfront heeft op het moment dat ze Adobe GenStudio for Performance Marketing aanschaffen, is de GenStudio-werkruimte zichtbaar op alle Workfront-exemplaren.</li>
+   <ul><li>If your company has multiple instances of Workfront at the moment when they purchase Adobe GenStudio for Performance Marketing, the GenStudio workspace is visible from all Workfront instances.</li>
-   <li>Als uw bedrijf meer Workfront-instanties toevoegt nadat hun oorspronkelijke exemplaar al met Adobe GenStudio for Performance Marketing is geïntegreerd, is de GenStudio-werkruimte alleen zichtbaar vanaf het oorspronkelijke Workfront-exemplaar.
-Neem contact op met uw accountvertegenwoordiger voor informatie over het verbinden van extra exemplaar van Workfront met Adobe GenStudio. </li></ul>
+   <li>If your company adds more Workfront instances after their original instance has already been integrated with Adobe GenStudio for Performance Marketing, the GenStudio workspace is visible only from the original Workfront instance.
+For information about connecting additional instance of Workfront to Adobe GenStudio, contact your account representative. </li></ul>
 </td>
   </tr>
    </tbody>